-Children will have the opportunity to play Astro-Jeopardy, simulate a Mars landing using raw eggs, and travel through space in our Starlab planetarium.
-There will be telescopes available to view Venus and the Sun, as well as practical advice for novice amateur astronomers on how to buy and use telescopes and astronomy software.
+Children will have the opportunity to play Astro-Jeopardy, simulate a Mars landing using a raw egg, and travel through space in our StarLab planetarium.
+There will be telescopes available to view the Sun, as well as demonstrations of what causes the seasons.

 Admission and parking are free.

 Figure 1: Children enjoy launching bottle rockets at the 2007 IfA Open House.
 Photo by Jimmy Heasley.